bib0x/ksearch/README.md

 Ksearch stands for `knowledge search`.
 I am using different kind of place to store knowledge (zettelkasten, Firefox bookmarks, Gist...).
 The issue is that I tend to forget where I've stored all of this...

 To solve this memory issue, I use this tool to index where I store my stuff.
-However, it's a manual indexing process (where you have to write your CUE file) which is kind of slow.
+However, it's a manual indexing process (where you have to write your TOML file) which is kind of slow.

-Knowledges are defined using CUE language to generate JSON files that could be parsed next by this tool.
+Knowledges are defined using TOML files parsed by this tool.

 ## Usage